-The University empowers program participants with practical and theoretical perspectives to supplement technical expertise.
-Together the U of A and the GOA have developed comprehensive course content linked to the government competency model, ensuring participants earn knowledge from our programs that aligns with GOA priorities.
+We empower you with practical and theoretical perspectives to supplement technical expertise.
+Course content is linked to the Alberta Public Service (APS) Competency Model, ensuring participants earn knowledge from our programs that aligns with Government of Alberta priorities.

 Alberta Public Service (APS) Competency Model

 The APS Competency Model has embraced the use of competencies as a central tenant to its talent management initiatives.
 Competencies are behaviours that are essential to reach our goal in serving Albertans.
 APS members work in a wide spectrum of occupations and roles across the province.
 No matter the role, APS members need to demonstrate two types of competencies: technical competencies which are also known as “demonstrated knowledge” in a technical or professional area and behavioural competencies are observable characteristics or behaviours that are critical for individual or team performance and success.